MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Related Work

 \subsection{Universal Locomotion Control}

-To achieve universal locomotion control, several efforts leverage modular robot design spaces by integrating morphology into a policy architecture to generalize motion across different robots with varying action and state spaces.
-For instance, \citet{wang2018nervenet} and \citet{huang2020one} represent policies as Graph Neural Networks (GNNs), enabling decentralized control with centralized coordination.
-Alternatively, concurrent works utilize a Transformers architecture for the policy, conditioned on the agent's morphology \cite{gupta2022metamorph,yu2023multi,trabucco2022anymorph}.
-GNNs and Transformers have high computational demands.
-As a result, they have only been validated on planar simulated agents and lack real-world demonstration.
+With the success of locomotion controllers for quadrupeds, research is increasingly focusing on developing a universal locomotion control applicable to various robot morphologies in a zero- or few-shot manner.
+One research direction integrates robot morphology into the policy architecture.
+This involves utilizing architectures that enable generalization across robots with different action and state spaces, such as Graph Neural Networks (GNNs) \cite{wang2018nervenet, huang2020one} or transformers~\cite{gupta2022metamorph,yu2023multi,trabucco2022anymorph}.
+However, the validation of these methods has primarily been limited to simulated environments without real-world demonstrations.

-From a slightly different perspective, universal control is often framed as a multi-task RL (MTRL) problem, where the goal is to learn a contextual policy conditioned on a vector representation of the robot hardware \cite{chen2018hardware, yu2017preparing, kumar2021rma}.
-This approach is often complemented with a separate module that performs adaptive system identification \cite{yu2017preparing, kumar2021rma}, which was later applied to quadrupedal locomotion and demonstrated on multiple robot platforms by \citet{luo2024moral}.
-Meanwhile, \citet{feng2023genloco} employ a fully connected architecture that uses a history of states and actions as input.
-This allows the network to learn the direct mapping from the history to suitable actions for a given embodiment, inferring the robot's kinematic and dynamic properties via back-propagation.
+From a different perspective, universal control can be approached as a multi-task RL problem, where the policy is conditioned on a vector representation of the robot HW parameters~\cite{chen2018hardware, yu2017preparing, kumar2021rma}.
+This approach is often complemented with a separate module for adaptive system identification \cite{yu2017preparing, kumar2021rma}, and has been successfully applied to quadrupedal locomotion across multiple robot platforms~\cite{luo2024moral}.
+More recently, \citet{feng2023genloco} demonstrated that including a history of states and actions into the policy observation can replace explicit HW representation.
+This method directly learns to map the history to suitable actions based on inferred kinematic and dynamic properties of the robot.
+However, this approach requires training on an extensive number of robot morphologies and has only been demonstrated with a fixed motion, lacking support for velocity commands.
+In contrast, our method aims to develop a universal policy by training on a small number of robot morphologies while being capable of tracking joystick commands.

-Universal locomotion control can also leverage meta-RL algorithms. \citet{belmonte2022meta} adopt Model-Agnostic Meta Learning \cite{finn2017model} to train a locomotion policy.
-In this approach, a meta-policy is learned with a small number of trial-and-error data samples, and then fine-tuned for deployment on each robot embodiment.